 - Innovate Mississippi is devoted to supporting emerging tech companies with capital and mentorship.
 It’s located in the Mississippi Innovation Hub in downtown Jackson, along with co-working spaces like Coalesce and Mantle.

-- Oxford benefits from the presence of the North Mississippi Enterprise Initiative (NMEI), Ole Miss’s Insight Park, and The Edison.
+- Oxford benefits from the presence of the North Mississippi Enterprise Initiative (NMEI), University of Mississippi (Ole Miss) Insight Park, and The Edison.

 Data Science Research & Initiatives at Mississippi Universities

-The public university system has developed pockets of data science expertise, with Mississippi State University (MSU)’s High Performance Computing Collaboratory (HPC²) leading the way.
+The public university system has developed pockets of data science expertise, with Mississippi State University (MSU)’s High Performance Computing Collaboratory (HPC²) as a major player.

 - HPC² oversees multiple centers & institutes, including the Geosystems Research Institute (GRI), the Institute for Computational Research in Engineering and Science (ICRES), and the Institute for Genomics, Biocomputing & Biotechnology (IGBB).